The Future of Our Oceans Science Illustration

 Composing the Ocean Ecology Science Illustration

-Starting with McCauley’s references we gathered our own research to envision what a healthy, sustainable landscape might look like in 30 years.
-Since we were looking at a tropical ocean, Nicolle took a lot of inspiration from Singapore’s amazing, futuristic architecture.
+Starting with McCauley’s references, Nicolle gathered her own research to envision what a healthy, sustainable landscape might look like in 30 years.
+Since we were visualizing a tropical ocean, Singapore’s amazing, futuristic architecture served as great inspiration.

 Sadly, envisioning the unhealthy alternative isn’t as hard, as there are already many photographic examples from across the world.

-To confirm that our visions matched, we followed our typical process with a pencil sketch for review.
+To confirm that our visions matched, Nicolle followed her typical process with a pencil sketch for review.
 The details of the sketch are a bit rougher than usual.
-Since we’d worked together so many times before, we had an ample range of work to reference, and McCauley felt confident of the final art’s quality.
-Primarily, we needed to confirm the overall composition and make sure there weren’t missing key elements.
-He and his lab gave some suggestions on the sketch to incorporate into the color art creation.
-For example, they emphasized the need to represent people in the healthy view.
+Since we’d worked together so many times before, we had an ample range of work to reference, and McCauley felt confident about the final art’s quality.
+Mostly we needed to confirm the overall composition and make sure there weren’t missing key elements.
+He and his lab gave some suggestions on the sketch to incorporate into the color art creation: for example, they emphasized the need to represent people in the healthy view.

 Color Art, Bringing the Ocean Art to Life

-With the composition agreed on, we started 3D-modeling the landscape.
-First, we focused on the background hills and underlying ocean bottom.
-It was created in the terrain software Gaea, which uses erosion algorithms to create realistic landscapes.
+With the composition agreed on, Nicolle started 3D-modeling the landscape.
+First, she focused on the background hills and underlying ocean bottom.
+This was created in the terrain software Gaea, which uses erosion algorithms to create realistic landscapes.
 We wanted to have the option to create a simple animated version, fading from one view to the other.
 To do so, the ‘bones’ of the 2 landscapes needed to match as closely as possible.

-Often we begin with the overall sky.
-It helps set the tone and motivates us to fill the scene.
+When representing ecological systems, Nicolle often begins with the overall sky.
+It helps set the tone and motivates her to fill the scene.
 From the start, we knew we wanted a sky free of pollution for the healthy view, and a darker, polluted sky for the unhealthy scene.
-With the overall landscape taking shape, we started modeling individual components.
+With the overall landscape taking shape, Nicolle started modeling individual components.

-Working in 3D, there are some models you can buy pre-made to place in your scene.
-Although we do use stock models on occasion, we often hand-model to create our own unique pieces that better fit the science.
-Some of our custom models in this creation include much of the coral, the futuristic city, the futuristic fishing boat and cargo boat, the yellow Argos floats, and the fishing nets.
-For the people, we customized models from Daz 3D.
+When working in 3D it’s possible to buy pre-made models to place in a scene.
+Although SayoStudio does use stock models on occasion, we often hand-model to create our own unique pieces that better fit the science.
+Custom models in this creation include much of the coral, the futuristic city, the futuristic fishing boat and cargo boat, the yellow Argos floats, and the fishing nets.
+For the people, models were customized from Daz 3D.
 For other parts, like the complex cargo ships, it made more sense to use stock models, such as the complex cargo ships in the unhealthy scene.
-Still other pieces start with a model, and then details are hand-drawn on top.
+Still other pieces start with a model with details hand-drawn on top.

 Final Touches to the Ocean Ecology Illustration

-Finally, we try to remind ourselves from time to time that we were trained to draw traditionally.
+Like many digital illustrators, we remind ourselves from time to time that we were trained to draw traditionally.
 It was more efficient to hand-draw the fish and other animals.
-As each piece was finished, whether with a 3D model or a hand drawing, we added it to the larger landscape in Photoshop.
+As each piece was finished, whether with a 3D model or a hand drawing, Nicolle added it to the larger landscape in Photoshop.
 This collage approach allows for more flexibility.
-Although we still can’t fully change compositions in the color art stage, it lets us easily add or subtract elements.
+Although compositions can’t be fully changed in the color art stage, collaging makes it easier to add or subtract elements.

-With most of the pieces in place, the final work was emphasizing the contrast between the scenes.
-Having trained herself to make uncomfortable subjects palatable, Nicolle found it challenging to make the unhealthy vision dark and foreboding.
-McCauley did a fantastic job art-directing, and gave suggestions on ways to really make the contrast clear.
-In the polluted landscape we shifted the colors to more browns, while in the healthy landscape we exaggerated the saturation of blues.
-You may also notice other details, like more garbage as we progress in the polluted scene.
-In the healthy future, we added kelp in the background and played with the balance of colorful fish to keep the eye moving through the image.
+With most of the pieces in place, the final task was to emphasize the contrast between the scenes.
+Nicolle has trained herself to make uncomfortable subjects palatable, so it was challenging to make the unhealthy vision dark and foreboding.
+McCauley did a fantastic job art-directing and suggested ways to really make the contrast clear.
+Nicolle shifted the polluted landscapes’ colors toward more browns and exaggerated the saturation of blues in the healthy version.
+You may also notice other details, like more garbage, in later iterations of the polluted scene.
+In the healthy future, Nicolle “planted” kelp in the background and played with the balance of colorful fish to keep the eye moving through the image.